illuin-tech/vidore-benchmark/README.md

 ## Approach

-The Visual Document Retrieval Benchmark (ViDoRe), is introduced to evaluate and enhance the performance of document retrieval systems on visually rich documents across various tasks, domains, languages, and settings.
-It was used to evaluate the ColPali model, a VLM-powered retriever that efficiently retrieves documents based on their visual content and textual queries.
+The Visual Document Retrieval Benchmark (ViDoRe), is introduced to evaluate the performance of document retrieval systems on visually rich documents across various tasks, domains, languages, and settings.
+It was used to evaluate the ColPali model, a VLM-powered retriever that efficiently retrieves documents based on their visual content and textual queries using a late-interaction mechanism.

 ![ViDoRe Examples](assets/vidore_examples.webp)